 - The IAB RF Bandwidth of each supported operating band shall be the declared maximum radiated IAB RF Bandwidth for contiguous operation (D.17).

-- Select the IAB-DU and IAB-MT carrier to be tested according to 4.7.2.1 and place them adjacent to the lower IAB-DU and IAB-MT RF Bandwidth edge.
+- For IAB not supporting simultaneous transmission between IAB-DU and IAB-MT, select the IAB-DU and IAB-MT carrier to be tested according to 4.7.2.1 and place them adjacent to the lower IAB-DU and IAB-MT RF Bandwidth edge.
 Place same signals adjacent to the upper IAB-DU and IAB-MT RF Bandwidth edge.

+- For IAB supporting simultaneous transmission between IAB-DU and IAB-MT, select the IAB UL carrier to be tested according to 4.7.2 and place it adjacent to the lower IAB RF Bandwidth edge.
+Place the same IAB UL carrier adjacent to the upper IAB RF Bandwidth edge.
+Select the IAB DL carrier to be tested according to 4.7.2.1 and place it adjacent to the already placed IAB UL carrier at the lower IAB RF Bandwidth edge.
+Place the same IAB DL carrier adjacent to the already placed IAB UL carrier at the upper.

 - For transmitter tests, select as many IAB-DU and IAB-MT carriers (according to 4.7.2.1) that the beam supports within a band and that fit in the rest of the declared maximum IAB RF Bandwidth.
 Place the carriers adjacent to each other starting from the upper IAB RF Bandwidth edge.
 The nominal carrier spacing defined in TS 38.174 [2] clause 5.4.1 shall apply;